secretstartups/handbook/team/structure/working-groups/real-time/index.html.md

 ## Business Goal

-To ship one real-time feature to self-hosted customers.
+To ship one real-time feature to self-managed customers.

 ## Exit Criteria - Phase 1